Research and European Liver Transplant Registry Projects

 - After the last author, the statement “for the European Liver and Intestine Transplant Association (ELITA)”;

-- All centres that have participated in the study with patients should be listed in a footnote or appendix, mentioning the programme director and one of the collaborators;
+- All centres that have participated in the study with patients should be listed in a footnote or appendix, mentioning the program director and one of the collaborators;

 - Data collection from ELTR: 3 months from the date of study acceptance by ELITA